×

 Philosophers Searching for Life’s Purpose

-Philosophers often struggle to satisfy our longing for meaning.
 Friedrich Nietzsche and Jean-Paul Sartre famously sought to find value in life, only to come to dismal views about it all.

 Nietzsche and Sartre, both atheists, were certain that no God exists and therefore life must be viewed as random, without a plan.
 It “just is.”
 We exist with no inherent purpose.
 Our lives are irrational and hold no meaning.
 Nietzsche held that any honest person should realize that despair is the only logical conclusion.